julien-poivret/SSH_basic/README.md

 $ sudo systemctl start ssh
 $ ip addr
 ```
-and note the ssh server ip for wlan0... that your ip server
+and note the ssh server ip for wlan0... that's your ip server.

 * On your client side:
 ```